Roots: The Saga of an American Family: Search for his roots

-Alex Haley grows up hearing stories from his grandmother about the family's history.
-They tell him of an ancestor named Kunta Kinte, who was landed in "'Naplis" and given the slave name Toby.
+Alex Haley also recounts his journey of family discovery and efforts to document his grandmother's stories.
+He had learned of an ancestor named Kunta Kinte, who was taken as a captive to "'Naplis" and given the slave name Toby.
 The old African called a guitar a ko, and a river the Kamby Bolongo.
 While on a reporting trip to London, Haley sees the Rosetta Stone in the British Museum and thinks of his own family's oral traditions.
 Could he trace his own family lineage back to its origins in Africa?

-In the United States Census for Alamance County, North Carolina, he finds evidence of his ancestor Tom Murray, the blacksmith.
+In the United States census for Alamance County, North Carolina, he finds evidence of his ancestor Tom Murray, the blacksmith.
 He attempts to locate the likeliest origin of the African words passed down by Kunta Kinte.
 Dr. Jan Vansina explains that in the Mandinka tongue, kora is a type of stringed instrument, and bolongo is the word for river.
 Kamby Bolongo could then refer to the Gambia River.

-Alex Haley travels to the Gambia and learns of the existence of griots, oral historians who are trained from childhood to memorize and recite the history of a particular village.
+Alex Haley travels to The Gambia and learns of the existence of griots, oral historians who are trained from childhood to memorize and recite the history of a particular village.
 A good griot could speak for three days without repeating himself.
 He asks to hear the history of the Kinte clan, which lives in Juffure, and is taken to a griot named Kebba Kanji Fofana.
-The Kinte clan had originated in Old Mali, moved to Mauritania, and then settled in the Gambia.
-After about two hours of "so-and-so took as a wife so-and-so, and begat," Fofana reached Kunta Kinte:
+The Kinte clan had originated in Old Mali, moved to Mauritania, and then settled in The Gambia.
+After about two hours of "so-and-so took as a wife so-and-so, and begat...", Fofana reached Kunta Kinte:

 After searching records of British troop movements in the 1760s, Haley finds "Colonel O'Hare's forces" were dispatched to Fort James on the Gambia River in 1767.
-In Lloyd's of London, he discovers a merchantman named the Lord Ligonier had sailed from the Gambia on July 5, 1767 bound for Annapolis.
+In Lloyd's of London, he discovers a merchantman named the Lord Ligonier had sailed from The Gambia on July 5, 1767, bound for Annapolis.
 The Lord Ligonier had cleared customs in Annapolis on September 29, 1767, and the slaves were advertised for auction in the Maryland Gazette on October 1, 1767.
 He concludes his research by examining the deed books of Spotsylvania County after September 1767, locating a deed dated September 5, 1768, transferring 240 acres and a slave named Toby from John and Ann Waller to William Waller.